sisipka/Diploma-project-DevOps-engineer/README.md

 andreyshestikhin@MacBook-Air-Andrey terraform % terraform workspace new stage
 Created and switched to workspace "stage"!

-You're now on a new, empty workspace.
-Workspaces isolate their state, so if you run "terraform plan" Terraform will not see any existing state for this configuration. andreyshestikhin@MacBook-Air-Andrey terraform % terraform workspace select stage andreyshestikhin@MacBook-Air-Andrey terraform % terraform workspace list
+andreyshestikhin@MacBook-Air-Andrey terraform % terraform workspace list
   default
 * stage